Intel High Definition Audio: Operating system support

-The Service Pack 3 update to Windows XP and all later versions of Windows included the Universal Audio Architecture (UAA) class driver, which supported audio devices built to HD Audio's specifications.
+The Service Pack 3 update to Windows XP and all later versions of Windows (from Vista onwards) included the Universal Audio Architecture (UAA) class driver, which supported audio devices built to HD Audio's specifications.
 Retrospective UAA drivers were also built for Windows 2000, Server 2003 and XP Service Pack 1/2. macOS provides support for Intel HD Audio with its AppleHDA driver.
 Several Linux operating systems also support HD Audio, as well as OpenSolaris, FreeBSD, and OpenBSD.
+In Microsoft Windows, vendor-offered audio enhancement features usually required vendor drivers.

 Host controller

 Like AC'97, HD Audio acts as a device driver, defining the architecture, link frame format, and programming interfaces used in the hardware of the host controller of the PCI bus and linking it to a codec used by a computer's software.
-Configurations of the host controller (Chipset) are available from third-party suppliers, including Nvidia, VIA and AMD, while codecs have also been provided by third-party suppliers including Realtek, Conexant, IDT, VIA, SigmaTel, Analog Devices and Cirrus Logic.
-AMD's TRX40 chipset was introduced in 2019 for use with Ryzen "Threadripper" CPUs, which provided the Realtek ALC1220 chip instead of the HD Audio interface.
-As a result, a separate USB or PCIe audio device was required to integrate HD audio codecs on TRX40 motherboards.
+Configurations of the host controller (Chipset) are available from third-party suppliers, including Nvidia, VIA and AMD, while codecs have also been provided by third-party suppliers including Realtek, Conexant, IDT, VIA, SigmaTel, Analog Devices, C-Media and Cirrus Logic.
+AMD's TRX40 chipset was introduced in 2019 for use with Ryzen "Threadripper" CPUs, which provided no HD Audio interface.
+As a result, a separate USB audio codec or PCIe audio device was required to integrate audio on TRX40 motherboards.
+This was a temporary measure until a new Audio bus was developed by AMD named Audio CoProcessor (ACPBus).
+Intel has also decoupled the audio controller from its chipsets in favor of Intel Smart Sound Technology (SST) or I²S instead of the more traditional HD Audio Bus.
+A HD Audio controller can include vendor-offered audio enhancement features known as Audio Processing Objects (APOs), offered by companies like Dolby, Creative, Fortemedia, Nahimic, DTS and Waves Audio, they can be software-based and driver-based.